 Once legal proceedings are brought in respect of a claim, the sanctions for fraud are governed by the courts' procedural rules.
 These rules apply not only to fraudulent insureds but also to dishonest third parties bringing claims against innocent insureds.
 A range of penalties is available and the courts are increasingly willing to use them.
 Finally, the Supreme Court's decision in Hayward v.
 Zurich provides authority at the highest level that it is now open to an insurer who suspects fraud, but has insufficient evidence to prove it, to reopen the settlement should further evidence subsequently come to light.

-1 Simon Cooper is a partner at Ince Gordon Dadds LLP.
+1 Simon Cooper is a consultant at Ince.

 2 Versloot Dredging v.
 HDI-Gerling (The DC Merwestone) Lloyd's Rep IR 468.

 3 Another important factor when considering this issue is the extent to which the parties both have access to the same level of information.